Nayanmoni Saikia

-Nayanmoni Saikia (born 21 September 1988) is a female Indian international lawn bowler.
+Nayanmoni Saikia (born 21 September 1988) is an Indian women's international lawn bowler.

 Bowls career

 World Championship

 In 2023, she was selected by the Indian national team, to represent them at the sport's blue riband event, the 2023 World Bowls Championship.
 She participated in the women's pairs and the women's fours events.

 Commonwealth Games

 Saikia has represented India at three Commonwealth Games; in the triples and fours at the 2014 Commonwealth Games, in the pairs and fours at the 2018 Commonwealth Games and in the pairs and fours at the 2022 Commonwealth Games.
 In the 2022 competition, she was part of the Indian Women's fours team, along with Lovely Choubey, Pinki Singh and Rupa Rani Tirkey which won gold medal beating South Africa in the final, 17-10.

 Asian Championships

 In the Asian Lawn Bowls Championship, Saikia has won gold in women's triples in 2017 and bronze in women's fours in 2018.

 In 2023, she won the fours gold medal at the 14th Asian Lawn Bowls Championship in Kuala Lumpur and the following year won the gold medal in the pairs at the 15th Asian Lawn Bowls Championship, held in Pattaya, Thailand, during March 2024.